Jells Park shared-use trail

 FAQs

-How can I contribute to the use and design of the trail?
+How has the community contributed to the design of the trail?

 Parks Victoria is committed to seeking feedback from park users, community groups and traditional owners.